zahrabakhshalizadeh/maryrosecook.com/_posts/2015-03-21-git-from-the-inside-out.md

 **Graph property**: the working copy and the commits pointed at by refs are readily available, but other commits are not.
 This means that recent history is easier to recall, but that it also changes more often.
 Or: Git has a fading memory that must be jogged with increasingly vicious prods.

 The working copy is the easiest point in history to recall because it is in the root of the repository.
 Recalling it doesn't even require a Git command.
 It is also the least permanent point in history.
-The user can make a dozen versions of a file, but, unless they are added, Git won't record any of them.
+The user can make a dozen versions of a file but Git won't record any of them unless they are added.

 The commit that `HEAD` points at is very easy to recall.
 It is at the tip of the branch that is checked out.
 To see its content, the user can just stash[^4] and then examine the working copy.
 At the same time, `HEAD` is the most frequently changing ref.

 The commit that a concrete ref points at is easy to recall.
 The user can simply check out that branch.
-The tip of a branch changes less often than `HEAD`, but still often enough for the meaning of a branch name to be changeable.
+The tip of a branch changes less often than `HEAD`, but often enough for the meaning of a branch name to be changeable.

 It is difficult to recall a commit that is not pointed at by any ref.
-And, the further the user goes from a ref, the harder it will be for them to construct the meaning of a commit.
-But, the further back they go, the less likely it is that someone will have changed history since they last looked[^5].
+The further the user goes from a ref, the harder it will be for them to construct the meaning of a commit.
+But the further back they go, the less likely it is that someone will have changed history since they last looked[^5].

 ### Check out a commit